 Ilha-Yi, President and CEO

-Il-Ha Yi is the current President of Good Neighbors International and has been a member of the Board of Directors since April 2009.
+Il-Ha Yi is the current President of Good Neighbors USA and has been a member of the Board of Directors since April 2009.
 He was one of the founders of Good Neighbors back in 1991.
 Prior to joining Good Neighbors, Mr. Yi's career highlights include serving as the Fundraising Director of World Vision, the President of Korea NGO Council of Overseas Corporation, and the General Secretary of Good Neighbors' Social Welfare Foundation.
 He received his B.A. in Theology from Yonsei University and studied social work at the Graduate School of Soongsil University, and NGO management at the Graduate School of Eastern University.

 David T. Marh, Chair

 David T. Marh has been the Chair of the Board of Directors since April 2009 and currently works as a corporate and international attorney at Marh & Associates.
 He has handled corporate securities, complex agreements and commercial transactions both domestically and internationally, including mergers and acquisitions, joint ventures, strategic alliances, intellectual property, project financing, as well as interfacing with foreign governments and NGOs on international projects.
 Mr. Marh received his B.A. and M.B.A. from the University of California, Irvine and his J.D. from Western State University in Fullerton, CA.